pdolinic/detector/README.md

 ```
 ### Filebeat

-Filebeat needs to be configured appropriately: Usbguard can write to syslog, or to the default usbguard-log (which is chosen here as an example):
+Filebeat needs to be configured appropriately: Usbguard can write to syslog, or to the default ´/var/log/detector.log´ (which is chosen here as an example):

 ```
 - type: log